Early Uber investor Bill Maris suggests he’d buy shares again, but all the sellers “have disappeared”

 While Bill Maris was the CEO of Google’s venture unit, GV, the outfit made a bet in 2013 that drew snickers: it poured $258 million into the ride-share company Uber at a roughly $3.7 billion post-money valuation.

 The investment was by far GV’s biggest investment at the time.
-Yet while seemingly rich, the investment, driven by current GV CEO David Krane, looks brilliant in hindsight.
+Yet while seemingly rich, the investment, driven by current GV CEO David Krane and blessed by Maris, looks brilliant in hindsight.
 (It also looks complicated, of course, with Google spin-off Waymo now suing Uber for allegedly stealing its trade secrets.)

-Maris has more recently launched his own venture firm, Section32, but as the founder of GV, he maintains a meaningful interest in Uber’s future, and he suggests that after this week, he’d buy Uber again — at its current $68 billion valuation — if only he could find a seller.
+Maris has more recently launched his own venture firm, Section 32, but as the founder of GV, he maintains a meaningful interest in Uber’s future, and he suggests that after this week, he’d buy Uber again — at its current $68 billion valuation — if only he could find a seller.

-We talked with Maris earlier today about his newfound enthusiasm for the company.
+We talked with Maris earlier today about his renewed enthusiasm for the company.
 Our chat has been edited lightly for length.

 TC: You closed on a $150 million debut fund in May.
 How many investments have you made since?